curtsheller/BootstrapFourPresenter/README.md

 #Laravel 5.1> Bootstrap 4 Presenter

+NOTE: THIS IS NOT NEEDED FOR lLaravel 5.3>

 Based on an article at: http://laravelista.com/laravel-custom-pagination-presenter/ and notes from around the web.

 The render() method accepts an Illuminate\Contracts\Pagination\Presenter instance.
 You can create a custom class that implements that contract and pass it to the render() method.